Case Study and Feasibility Assessment

 February 2026

-GOAL: An assessment of the feasibility, viability, and user-centered benefits of transitioning orthoptic treatment from clinical standard-of-care to dynamically-adjusted, home-based VR environments
+GOAL: An assessment of the feasibility, viability, and benefits of transitioning orthoptic treatment from clinical standard-of-care to dynamically-adjusted, home-based VR environments

 CONCLUSION: Using VR technology for orthoptic treatment (to help some of the ~3-5% of those in the global population with stereoblindness) has the potential to transform vision therapy into a scalable, accessible, and life-changing digital intervention